Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 The ISO is the International Organization for Standardization.
 They set standards for everything from construction materials to medical devices.
-Most ISO standards related to contact lenses are set by the ISO/TC 172/SC 7 Committee that is dedicated to ophthalmic optics and instruments.
-These standards are followed by most contact lenses manufacturers as well as suppliers.
-Industry standards like these ensure that everyone makes products that are safe, reliable and compatible with each other to as great a degree as possible.
+Most ISO standards related to contact lenses are set by the ISO/TC 172/SC 7 Committee which is dedicated to ophthalmic optics and instruments.
+These standards are followed by most contact lens manufacturers as well as suppliers.
+Industry standards like these ensure that everyone makes products that are safe, reliable, and compatible with each other to as great a degree as possible.

 What are the main standards for testing contact lenses and contact lens products?

 ISO Standards for Contact Lenses